ogorton/dmscatter/docs/source/3_usage.md

 - Navigate to the directory `runs/` (e.g. `cd ../runs/`)
 - Run the command: `python3 ../examples/exampleXe.py`

-This should generate the following figure:
+This should generate Figure 1.

-\centering
 ![Example output graph.](source/exampleXe.pdf){width=80%}
-\flushleft

 ## Compiling with make